Daniel S. Loeb: Third Point Foundation

-The Loeb Family - Third Point Foundation earned $6.39 million in profits in 2011 and had $45 million in assets at the end 2016.
+The Loeb Family - Third Point Foundation earned $6.39 million in profits in 2011 and had $45 million in assets at the end of 2016.

 Loeb is heavily involved in education reform efforts, specifically supporting charter schools.
 As Chairman of the board of Success Academy Charter Schools in Brooklyn, New York, he pledged, in June 2013, to donate $3 million to Success Academy Charter Schools.

 He endowed the Daniel S. Loeb Scholarship for undergraduate study at Columbia University.
 Since 2004, he has been a trustee of Prep for Prep, an organization in New York City that prepares underprivileged children to attend competitive private schools.
 He is active in the Jewish Enrichment Center, which provides young people with an education in Judaism.
 Additionally, he is a co-founder of Students First New York, the state branch of the national education advocacy organization.

 On February 20, 2014, Loeb attended a discussion between the American Enterprise Institute and the Dalai Lama.
 The two worldviews debated the morality of capitalism and free enterprise.
 In Loeb's presentation, he said he practices Ashtanga yoga and applies yoga principles to his business and his decision-making.
 He noted that these principles aided in his decision to donate to a charter school in The Bronx, New York, which is now ranked third in New York State.

 In October 2011, Loeb challenged three former Navy SEALs to run the "MightyMan" Half Iron Triathlon with him and his team in Montauk, New York.
 He made a sizable contribution for each Navy SEAL Foundation director who completed the triathlon to raise funds for the foundation.

 In 2011, 2012, and 2013, Loeb and his wife made significant donations to the Alzheimer's Drug Discovery Foundation (ADDF), which funds over 400 Alzheimer's drug discovery programs in academic centers and biotechnology companies in 18 countries.

 Loeb and his wife donate to the Leukemia and Lymphoma Society, Ovarian Cancer Research Fund, Chai Lifeline, and the Michael J. Fox Foundation.